ETHZ-INS/DLCAnalyzer/README.md

 ![](README_figs/README-unnamed-chunk-13-1.png)<!-- -->

-However, we might be interested in adding new zones independent of any method.
-If we would want to add 2 new triangular zones and only get a readout for them we could do:
+However, we might be interested in adding new zones that are independent of any method.
+If we would want to add 2 new triangular zones and only get a readout for them can do this with:

 ```r